MRCollective/ChameleonForms/docs/html-attributes.md

 <p @h>Text</p>
 ```

+It will automatically handle encoding attribute values to prevent HTML injection.

 ### Use the attributes as a dictionary

 When you need ultimate flexibility then you can get the attributes out as a dictionary, e.g.: